GitVladd/ASP.NET-Application/README.md

 # ASP.NET-Application

 This app is build to serve the needs of companies in the music business.
-It is enables record labels to manage their artists, albums, and tracks.
+It enables record labels to manage their artists, albums, and tracks.

 ```
 1.You can create different types of users: admin, executive, coordinator, clerk and common user.